 "Compelling" - NY TIMES

 Hailed by the LA Times as “mysteriously smoldering…a name to remember,” mezzo-soprano Augusta Caso is becoming known for her “silken…beguiling mezzo” and “fine subtle acting” (Brooklyn Daily Eagle).
-In the 2017-2018 season, Augusta makes her makes her Metropolitan Opera debut as a Flowermaiden in Wagner’s Parsifal under the baton of Maestro Nézet-Séguin.
-She makes her Los Angeles Opera debut in Getty’s Canterville Ghost as First Otis Twin, also performing the role with the Center for Contemporary Opera in New York in 2017, and covers the title role of Tancredi in the mainstage production and sings the role of Isaura in Tancredi rifatto with Maestro Will Crutchfield at Teatro Nuovo.
+This past season, Augusta made her makes her Metropolitan Opera debut as a Flowermaiden in Wagner’s Parsifal under the baton of Maestro Nézet-Séguin.
+She made her Los Angeles Opera debut in Getty’s Canterville Ghost as First Otis Twin, also performing the role with the Center for Contemporary Opera in New York in 2017, and covered the title role in Tancredi in the mainstage production and sang the role of Isaura in Tancredi rifatto with Maestro Will Crutchfield at Teatro Nuovo.
 Ms. Caso most recently sang the title role in Carmen with New York Opera Collaborative.
 She looks forward to several new music projects in the near future, including the title role in Laura Schwendinger’s Artemisia with Center for Contemporary Opera, and the creation of a new piece about Marilyn Monroe by JacobTV at National Sawdust called Able to Be/Harper Songs.

 Additionally last season, Ms. Caso performed the role of Gilade in the US premiere of Vivaldi’s Il Farnace at the Spoleto Festival, USA, conducted by David Bates and directed by Garry Hynes.
 She sang the roles of Suzuki in Madama Butterfly and Hélène in La Belle Hélène at Opera North; Blanche in Dialogues of the Carmelites with Resonanz Opera; covered the role of Suzuki and sang Mère Jeanne in Dialogues at Sarasota Opera; and sang Dorabella in Così fan tutte with Divaria Productions (NYC).
 Ms. Caso performed with the Ars Musica Chorale (NJ) as the alto soloist in Rossini’s Petite Messe Solennelle and performed the alto solos in the Reading Choral Society’s Messiah (PA).